 This policy provides staff, volunteers and the Principal/Proprietor with the guidance they need in order to keep children safe and secure in our school and informs parents and guardians how we will safeguard their children whilst they are in our care.
 Our school promotes safe practice and professional conduct to safeguard children and to mitigate against the potential for misunderstandings or situations being misconstrued so teachers and other staff are not vulnerable to allegations.
 Our staff maintains an attitude of 'it could happen here' as far as safeguarding is concerned.
 We understand the importance of children receiving the right help at the right time to address risks and prevent issues escalating.

-Definition of Safeguarding from Keeping Children Safe in Education (KCSIE 2023) This is defined as protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and acting to enable all children to have the best outcomes.
+Definition of Safeguarding from Keeping Children Safe in Education (KCSIE 2024) Safeguarding and promoting the welfare of children is defined as: providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, inside or outside the home, including online; preventing the impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; taking action to enable all children to have the best outcomes.
 Children includes everyone under the age of 18.